Janani-hub-03/janani-hub-03/README.md

 # 👩‍💻 Janani Priya

 Innovative and detail-oriented developer with a passion for building impactful software and embedded system solutions.
-I specialize in Python, JavaScript, and real-time applications that bridge the gap between user experience and hardware automation.
+I specialize in Python, JavaScript, HTML and CSS and real-time applications that bridge the gap between user experience and hardware automation.

 ---